Crest Whitestrips® – Can you use additional kits? | How often? | How many? | How soon? | How about for touch-ups?

 After you’ve used one package of WhiteStrips®, can you use more?

-At that point when a person has just finished using their initial kit of whitening strips, and especially if their results haven’t been quite as dynamic as they had hoped, they’ll wonder – Can I use additional boxes?
+Once you have finished your initial kit of whitening strips, and especially if the results weren’t quite as dynamic as you had hoped, you may wonder – Can I use additional boxes?
+How many?

-It also provides examples from published research about what was found to be the case with test subjects when extended use was evaluated (advantages, complications).
-And what a major manufacturer says about using additional packages of their products (how many, how soon).
+This page discusses these factors and provides examples from published research about what was found to be the outcome with test subjects (advantages vs. complications) when extended treatment was used.
+And what a major manufacturer says about using additional packages of their products (how many boxes, how many times).

-What’s the bottom line about using additional kits?
+What’s the bottom line about using additional whitening strips or strip kits?

-With some exceptions (see discussion below), it’s usually reasonable enough to use a second box of WhiteStrips®, even immediately following your first one.
+With some exceptions, it’s usually reasonable enough to use a second box of WhiteStrips®, even immediately following your first one.
 But some level of consultation with your dentist is indicated if you’re considering further use beyond that.

 How many boxes of Whitestrips® are permissible?